 The Nazi era is also something that can’t go unmentioned.
 Headed by Adolf Hitler, the Nazi party was in power from 1933 to 1945.
 This was a dark time in German history, as Hitler led the country into World War II and initiated the Holocaust, which saw the mass murder of six million Jews.

-Now, this is a part of the country’s history that no one wants to remember, but which has greatly influenced what Germany is today.
+Now, this is a part of the country’s history that no one wants to remember, but it has greatly influenced what Germany is today.
 Jews are an integral part of German society, and many memorials and museums are dedicated to the Holocaust.

 Today, Germany is a federal parliamentary democracy.
 This means that there is a separation of powers between the executive, legislative, and judicial branches of government.